jkvetina/Kvido/README.md

-# ERR - PL/SQL logger
+# (de)BUG - simple to use yet powerful PL/SQL logger

 Purpose of this project is to track all errors (and debug messages) in ORACLE database as a tree so you can quickly analyze what happened.
 It has automatic scope recognition,